 Get your pricing strategy right

-Pricing of your product or service drives your profitability.
-Get it right and review regularly.
+Pricing of your product or service drives your profitability, so make sure you get it right and have regular reviews.

-- look at what competitors are charging to ensure that you remain competitive
+- Look at what competitors are charging to make sure you remain competitive.

-- know what your customers are prepared to pay – you may increase profit margin over costs if you are offering a high demand product or service
+- Know what your customers are prepared to pay – you may increase profit margin over costs if you're offering a high demand product or service.

-- understand your breakeven point, margins and markups so that the selling price of all new items will cover costs and make profit.
+- Understand your breakeven point, margins and markups so the selling price of all new items will cover costs and make profit.

 When reviewing your pricing strategy: